art-in/cpp-docker-example/readme.md

-Example of c++ project, which is built and launched inside docker container.
+Example of c++ project, which is built and run inside docker container.

 Goals:
 - min steps to build from sources